CarletonURocketry/guides-and-manuals/how-to-do-work.md

-# How to Do Work
-## How to Contribute to CUInSpace
+# Contribute to CUInSpace in These 8 Easy Steps!

 Please make sure that you fully understand the content of this guide before you begin working on CUInSpace projects.
 This will detail how to pick an issue to